munin-monitoring/contrib/tools/munin-node-from-hell/README.rst

 Current features controlled via config file:

 * Respond slowly or never to queries.
-* Have plugins that always are in warning or alarm.
+* Have plugins that always are in warning or critical.
-* Extensive number of plugins.
+* Extensive number of plugins runnint at once.
 * Run on multiple ports at the same time, to test huge amounts of clients.